DeSimone Consulting Engineers: Vincent J. DeSimone (1969 - 2002)

-DeSimone + Chaplin & Associates was founded in New York City in 1969 by Vincent "Vince" J. DeSimone and James "Jim" Chaplin, both graduates from Manhattan College who where working at Lev Zetlin & Associates (LZA) (now Thornton Tomasetti).
+DeSimone + Chaplin & Associates was founded in New York City in 1969 by Vincent "Vince" J. DeSimone and James "Jim" Chaplin, both graduates from Manhattan College who were working at Lev Zetlin & Associates (LZA) (now Thornton Tomasetti).
 By 1964 Vincent was running the day-to-day operations of LZA, while Chaplin was their best structural engineer.

 In 1986 the firm was renamed to DeSimone, Chaplin, Dobryn & Associates after a third principle, Carlos M. Dobryn, was brought into the firm, a veteran at Skilling, Helle, Christiansen, and Robertson.
 But by 1998 the firm was rechartered as DeSimone Consulting Engineers a PLLC.

 Vince stepped down as CEO in 2002, making way for his son, Stephen V. DeSimone.
 Vince would work as President of the firm until his passing in 2016 from a battle with cancer.

 Stephen V. DeSimone (2002 - present)

 In 2025 DeSimone unveiled a new logo (left), replacing their old logo (right) which they used since Stephen DeSimone became CEO in 2002.

 On August 11, 2016, it was announced that DeSimone would be moving their headquarters from 18 West 18th Street to 140 Broadway, leasing the entire 25th floor.
 Although the amount the firm paid wasn't disclosed, it is estimated to have been ~$1,625,000.
 (Note: The 26th floor was also simultaneously up for rent, with an asking price of $65 per square foot, with the buildings floor-plates being 25,000 square feet.)
 Cushman & Wakefield facilitated the lease, stating that DeSimone moved to the new Downtown location to be closer to clients.

 The firm has made a concerted effort to break into the engineering field in the United Kingdom, opening a London office in May 2022.
 However, struggled to gain significant clients due to the lack of the firms brand recognition in the United Kingdom.
 In an effort to remedy this, the firm acquired DP Squared on 1 August 2023, one of the leading British structural engineering firms in Manchester, and Northern England as a whole.

 The Architect's Newspaper named DeSimone Consulting Engineering the best structural engineering firm in the Northeastern United States for 2023.

 CEO Monthly named Stephen DeSimone the 2024 "Most Innovative Structural and Façade Consultancy CEO" due to his leadership style, commitment to the company's vision, and his capability to navigate the changing engineering industry landscape.

-On November 17, 2025, DeSimone announced a brand "refresh" where they replaced their wordmark logo which had been in use since 2002 with a new logo designed by Michael Bierut and Pentagram over a two year period along with a new tagline "Bridging science and humanity" lifted from a quote by Vincent DeSimone.
+On November 17, 2025, DeSimone announced a brand "refresh" where they replaced their wordmark logo which had been in use since 2002 with a new logo designed by Michael Bierut and Pentagram over a two-year period along with a new tagline "Bridging science and humanity" lifted from a quote by Vincent DeSimone.